 - Our sales reps had 632 meaningful conversations with prospects.
 This means 5.08% of all cold calls turn into meaningful conversations, which is a great rate and certainly better than email, which sits at 1-3%.

-- …and this is how they built $1.68 million in sales pipeline over the course of 5 days!
+…and this is how they built $1.68 million in sales pipeline over five days!

 This has been an amazing experiment to show the power of cold-calling in the age of digital sales and marketing campaigns.

-The phone still works, and here at InsideSales.com we are big proponents of picking up the phone and calling your leads.
+The phone still works, and here at XANT, we are big proponents of picking up the phone and calling your leads.

-- Your lists should be decently clean, well targeted and accurate before cold-calling;
+- A list should be clean, well-targeted, and accurate before you begin cold-calling.

-- Sales reps need to know your sales pitch by heart and don’t stumble when talking to decision-makers;
+- Sales reps need to know your sales pitch by heart and avoid stumbling when talking to decision-makers.

-- Have a LocalPresence system that displays local phone number, increasing your chances of prospects answering the phone;
+- Have a LocalPresence system that displays a local phone number, increasing your chances of prospects answering the phone.

-- Make sure you have a click-to-call system, so your reps don’t manually dial phone number.
-This one is a no-brainer and the technology has been around for a while, so there’s no reason not to use it.
+- Make sure you have a click-to-call system so your reps don’t manually dial a phone number.
+This one is a no-brainer, and the technology has been around for a while, so there’s no reason not to use it.